jupyterhub/the-littlest-jupyterhub/docs/topic/tljh-config.md

 ### User Environment

 `user_environment.default_app` Set default application users are launched into.
-Currently this can only be set to: `jupyterlab`
+Currently this can only be set to: `classic` and `jupyterlab`.

 ```bash
 sudo tljh-config set user_environment.default_app jupyterlab